-ALERT: Readers, join my new mailing list + get a free story!
+ALERT: Join my reader mailing list + get a free steamy psychological thriller!

 Be the first to hear about my new books, discounts, giveaways, and ARC opportunities.
 This Substack is now dedicated to author tips and publishing tea!